SHARE Communities

 Want to lead your own SHARE Community?

 We recruit new students who are interested in becoming SHARE Support Specialists in the Fall semester only.
-The application for the next cohort will open on October 1st.
+The application for the next cohort is open October 1 – 31.
+See our Apply page for more information about this unique opportunity.

 Email longhornshareproject@utexas.edu if you’d like to be added to our email list, and follow @healthyhorns on social media for more updates!